Law Reform (Year and a Day Rule) Act 1996: Passage

+Provisions

 The act has only three sections.
 Section 1 simply says:

 The remaining two sections provide that a prosecution where a death occurs more than three years after an injury, or where the accused was previously convicted of an offence committed in circumstances connected with the death (for example, a previous conviction for grievous bodily harm), can be instituted only with the consent of the Attorney General.